Who we are

 Who is the service for

-This service is for young people aged 12-18 who have a serious mental illness or are experiencing an acute mental health crisis which requires short term crisis intervention either in hospital or in their own home / community setting
+This service is for young people aged 12-18 who have a serious mental illness or are experiencing an acute mental health crisis which requires short term crisis intervention in hospital

 Where to find us